Practice and procedure

 If your complaint relates to a current criminal case, we might not be able to respond until the end of the case – for example, until after a trial in court.
 This will depend on the particular nature and circumstances of the complaint.
 We will let you know as soon as possible if we need to put your complaint on hold until the case is finished.

 If you are the victim in a case reported to us, you have a right to ask us to review a decision made on or after 1 July 2015 not to take action in the first place or to stop or discontinue a case after a case has started in court.
 A request for review should, where possible, be made within one month of the date you learn the decision from us.
 More information on how to ask for a review is available on our website.

 How long do we take to deal with your complaint or comment?

-We will acknowledge your contact by phone or email immediately and your contact by letter within three working days.
+If your complaint cannot be resolved by frontline resolution or is complex and requires investigation we will acknowledge your contact by phone, letter or email within three working days.
 We aim to provide a full response within 20 working days (not including weekends and public holidays); but if that is not possible, for example, due to the enquiries we need to make to resolve your complaint, then we will keep you advised of progress.

 What do we learn from complaints and comments about our service?

 We regularly analyse feedback from complaints and comments and see what lessons we can learn to improve our service.
 As part of that, we will review our policies, systems and procedures and make necessary changes, either at a local level or across the whole of COPFS.

 How to make a complaint or comment about our service